jdx/mise/docs/getting-started/index.md

 # Getting Started

-Installing rtx involves 2 steps:
+Using rtx involves 3 steps:

 1. Installing the CLI
 2. [optional] Activating rtx or adding its shims to PATH
+3. Adding tools to rtx

 ## Quickstart